-The B.A. or B.S./M.Ed.
-Fast Track Program to Teaching is designed for high achieving University of Massachusetts Lowell undergraduates who seek to pursue a career in teaching at the middle/secondary levels.
+The Bachelor of Arts or Bachelor of Science to Master of Education program is designed for high achieving University of Massachusetts Lowell undergraduates who seek to pursue a career in teaching at the middle/secondary levels.
 The program leads to a master of education degree in curriculum and instruction, including initial Massachusetts teacher licensure.
 The program may be completed in one or two years.

-- six graduate credits may be taken in the senior year, provided the student has been accepted to the program and all other undergraduate requirements have been fulfilled;
+- Six graduate credits may be taken in the junior/senior year, provided the student has been accepted to the program and all other undergraduate requirements have been fulfilled;

-University of Massachusetts Lowell undergraduate students may apply to the program during the fall semester of their senior year.
+University of Massachusetts Lowell undergraduate students may apply to the program during the fall semester of their junior/senior year.

 1. Successful applicants must have an undergraduate major in the specialization field in which they are seeking licensure as follows: